Cape May Point State Park: Birding

 Cape May Point State Park is considered to be one of the best places in North America to view the Fall bird migration to the south.
+The location attracts migratory birds of the eastern seaboard looking for cover and food as they await favorable winds to cross the Delaware Bay.
 Because of this, birding is one of the most prominent activities conducted at the park.

+In 1935, the National Audubon Society leased 25 acres of land in what is now the state park, for the creation of a wild life sanctuary named the Witmer Stone Wild Life Sanctuary after the noted ornithologist.
+The sanctuary expanded to 1,000 acres, however in 1941, a magnesite factory for the production of fire brick needed to produce steel for the war effort was located in the middle of the sanctuary.
+The emissions from the factory damaged the flora and fauna of the sanctuary and the lease and sanctuary were abandoned in 1959.

 Every fall, visitors converge from across the country to witness the migration of most types of North American migratory birds in great numbers.
 Every year the a hawk watch is also held, in which the numbers of various types of migratory birds of prey are counted during a several month period.

 Birds can be seen in the Park at three areas.
 These are the hawk watching platform (for hawks), the nature and hiking trails (for songbirds) and the beach (shorebirds).
 For the most part, birds of many varieties can be seen at all of these areas year round.

 Trails

 The park has three hiking trails, each designated by a color.
 All three start and end at the parking lot.
 The Red trail, a boardwalk trail which is wheelchair accessible, is 0.5 mi long.
 It has several observation platforms.
 The Yellow trail is 1.5 mi long and is part boardwalk and part dirt.
 It begins from the red trail and has one additional birding platform.
 The Blue trail, closed for a long time due to hurricane damage in the 1960s, reopened again in the 1990s.
 It is 2.0 mi long, part of which is on the beach.

+The park's trails and beach connect to the adjacent 200-acre South Cape May Meadows owned by The Nature Conservancy.